Stack Rankings: What They’re Good for and Where They Fail

 Thinking about changing your performance management process?
 PerformYard makes it easy.
 Learn More

-What is stack ranking employees?
+What is employee stack ranking?

 The practice of stack ranking, otherwise known as rank-and-yank or forced ranking, was conceptualized by GE’s CEO Jack Welch in the 1980s as a method of differentiating high-performing employees from low-performing employees.
 The stack ranking system Amazon uses was born from this approach.
 The process ranks individual employees relatively against their coworkers in order to reward top-tier performers, while identifying and weeding out low performers.